 In the most general terms biophotonics is the convergence of photonics and the life sciences.

-Today, biophotonics is widely regarded as the key science upon which the next generation of clinical tools and biomedical research instrumentation will be based.
-Although nature has used the principle of biophotonics to harness light for photosynthesis and to create vision for millennia, it wasn't until about 10 years ago that a substantial transfer of photonics technologies to biological applications began to transform medical and life sciences.
+Today, biophotonics is widely regarded as a key science upon which the next generation of biomedical research instrumentation and clinical tools will be based.
+Although nature has used the principle of biophotonics for millennia (e.g., to harness light for photosynthesis and to create vision), it wasn’t until the recent past that a substantial transfer of photonics technologies to biological applications began to transform medical and life sciences.

-The ability to probe and image (see) tissues is leading to a wide range of novel diagnostic methods and therapeutic applications.
-Current examples include Coherence Optical Tomography (OCT), which has revolutionized the field of Ophthalmology by allowing the early diagnosis of macular degeneration (MD) in the retina, and Photodynamic Therapy (PDT) approaches for treatment of cancers by retarding the growth of new blood vessels and vasculature.
+The ability to probe and image (see) tissues is also leading to a wide range of novel diagnostic methods and therapeutic applications.
+Examples include coherence optical tomography (OCT), which has revolutionized the field of ophthalmology by allowing the early diagnosis of macular degeneration (MD) in the retina, and photodynamic therapy (PDT) approaches for treatment of cancers by retarding the growth of new blood vessels and vasculature.